VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Hyundai IONIQ 5 offers hardly perceptible more room – 520 L compared to 519 L. That’s a difference of about 1 L.
+Looking at boot space, the Hyundai IONIQ 5 offers only slightly more boot space – 520 L compared to 519 L. That’s a difference of about 1 L.

-When it comes to payload, Hyundai IONIQ 5 minimal takes the win – 530 kg compared to 506 kg.
+When it comes to payload, the Hyundai IONIQ 5 carries only slightly more – 530 kg compared to 506 kg.
 That’s a difference of about 24 kg.

 Hyundai IONIQ 5